-At this point in our journey to understanding financial statements, we need to talk about goodwill on the balance sheet.
-Goodwill is related to a discipline called purchase accounting and it is way beyond the scope of this investing lesson so we're going to have to do a thirty-thousand foot view; enough to give you a decent grasp of the basics of the subject so you have a general idea of what you're seeing when you flip open a Form 10-K or annual report.
+In your journey to analyze financial statements, you will need to understand the meaning of goodwill on the balance sheet.
+Goodwill is an accounting term that stems from purchase accounting.
+The topic can get complex but you'll gain a decent grasp of the basics of the subject so that you have an idea of what you're seeing when you spot goodwill in a Form 10-K or annual report.

-Goodwill has undergone an interesting transformation over the past generation.
-For decades, when a company bought another company, it could use one of two accounting methods: the pooling of interest method or the purchase method.
+Goodwill has undergone a transformation over the past generation.
+When a company bought another company, it used to have the option of choosing one of two accounting methods: the pooling of interest method or the purchase method.

 When the pooling of interest method was used, the balance sheets of the two businesses were combined and no goodwill was created.

-When the purchase method was used, the acquiring company put the premium it paid for the other company on their balance sheet under the goodwill asset.
+When the purchase method was used, the acquiring company put the premium it paid for the other company on its balance sheet under the goodwill asset account.
 The accounting rules in place at that time required goodwill to be written off over 40 years, much in the same way depreciation and amortization is expensed.

 Goodwill Is No Longer Amortized on the Income Statement

 These days, that isn't the case.
-Following some major lobbying by a lot of people who didn't like that writing off goodwill had the effect of distorting economic reality and making earnings appear worse than they really were, what is seen to be a more rational accounting philosophy took hold and goodwill now remains on the balance sheet as an asset, with no annual write-offs, unless it is deemed to be "impaired."
+Major lobbying was undertaken by certain parties who felt that writing off goodwill had the effect of distorting economic reality and making earnings appear worse than they really were.
+Many see the change to no longer amortizing goodwill as a more rational accounting philosophy.
+Goodwill now remains on the balance sheet as an asset, with no annual write-offs, unless it is deemed to be impaired.

-Goodwill impairment testing is complex and can involve things like performing a discounted cash flow analysis of expected cash flows from patents, to provide one illustration, but the notion behind the new treatment is that the value of an excellent business, a truly great business with a lot of franchise value, rarely declines and, in fact, grows.
+Goodwill impairment testing is complex, and can involve things such as performing a discounted cash flow analysis of expected cash flows from patents, for example, but the idea behind the new goodwill treatment is that the value of an ongoing business, a solid business with a lot of franchise value, rarely declines and, in fact, grows.

-To give you an idea of how bizarre the past goodwill treatment was, consider The Hershey Company, which has made generations of investors wealthy.
-When Hershey bought Reese's in June of 1963, Reese's had sales of $14,000,000 per annum.
+As an example of the past goodwill treatment, consider The Hershey Company, which has made generations of investors wealthy.
+When Hershey bought Reese's in June 1963, Reese's had sales of $14,000,000 per annum.
 Hershey paid $23,300,000 for the transaction.
 Today, Reese's peanut butter cups alone produce more than $500,000,000 in annual sales.

-With the scope and integration of Hershey, it has all kinds of economies of scale it didn't otherwise have allowing for higher returns on capital.
+With the scope and integration of Hershey, it has all kinds of economies of scale it didn't otherwise have, a development that allowed for higher returns on capital.

-As a value investor, the loss of the goodwill write-offs was somewhat upsetting because companies that had engaged in large acquisitions under the old method tended to have artificially depressed earnings per share.
+As a value investor, the loss of the goodwill write-offs would be upsetting because companies that had engaged in large acquisitions under the old method tended to have artificially depressed earnings per share.
 This caused the reported net income applicable to common to be significantly understated relative to owner earnings.

-Combined with certain quirks in the treatment of accounting in specific sectors and industries, such as pharmaceuticals, you were confronted with this weird situation in which the actual earning power was materially above the reported earnings, making the shares look much more expensive than they were.
+Combined with certain quirks in the treatment of accounting in specific sectors and industries, such as pharmaceuticals, you were confronted with a strange situation in which the actual earning power was materially above the reported earnings, making the shares look much more expensive than they were.

-It wasn't an accident that these forces played a role in the sectors and industries that produce the greatest investment opportunities of the past century.
+It wasn't an accident that these forces played a role in the sectors and industries that produced the greatest investment opportunities of the past century.